 Smoke alarms for landlords and tenants

-New safety laws for landlords came into force on 1st October 2015.
-The new safety laws make it compulsory for all landlords to fit smoke alarms in rented homes, as well as offering protection against carbon monoxide poisoning.
+Safety laws for landlords came into force on 1st October 2015, making it compulsory for all landlords to fit smoke alarms in rented homes, as well as offering protection against carbon monoxide poisoning.

-The new safety laws make it compulsory for all landlords to:
+The safety laws make it compulsory for all landlords to: